 A serious bug in doze mode in Android 6.0 even prevented foreground services to do their job (see Solution for devs for workaround), but luckily this was fixed in 7.0.

-There a special option in Settings > Apps > Your app > Advanced > Battery > Background restrictions.
+There’s a special option in Settings > Apps > Your app > Advanced > Battery > Background restrictions.
 If users accidentally enable this option it will break their apps.
 And users do enable that option!

 Pie and pre-Pie

-Overall it is a good idea to make your app not battery optimized to ensure it gets the freedom it needs to perform in the background.
+If you see background processing issues, overall it is a good idea to make your app not battery optimized to ensure it gets the freedom it needs to perform in the background.

 - Go to Settings > Apps > Your app > Advanced > Battery > Battery optimization